ojusave/NeuraDemo/README.md

 # NeuraDemo
-Sample Neura Application using SWIFT, which authenticates the user and allows him to subscribe to events
+This is a Sample Neura Application using SWIFT, which authenticates the user and allows him to subscribe to events

-Introduction

-This is a sample code for integrating Neura with a native IOS application.
-Go to getting started with Neura for more details.

-Requirements
+# Requirements

-Basic IOS knowledge.
+- Basic Swift Knowledge
-xCode installed.
+- xCode installed

+# Steps
+- You will need to add the 'Neura SDK' in your application.
+- Download it from here (https://cdn.theneura.com/files/product/ios/sdk/NeuraStandaloneSDKPackage.zip)
+- You can also use CocoaPods, the guidelines can be found here (https://dev.theneura.com/docs/guide/ios/setup)